 As for the natural springs that companies bottle up the water in the 5 gallon water bottles, not sure if they are any better, perhaps they are less likely to leach.
 However they are required by law to irradiate the water to legally sell it which kills the good and the bad in it, and may add radiation.
 Also some companies are un-ethical and basically get tap water from the same city the spring is in.
 Shame on them.
 Furthermore it is then transported in plastic bottles, many companies trucks are not temperature controlled, under heat plastic leaches even better.
 And you have the transportation/fossil fuel issues.

 Filtering your water seems to be the best answer!
-Though you may want to add some minerals back into your water with either a pinch of salt, or a teaspoon of “sole” in a glass of water.
+Though you need to add some minerals back into your water with either a pinch of salt, or a teaspoon of “sole” in a glass of water.
 Sole is a supersaturation of salted water.

 By the way, clean the mesh screen on your faucet!
 It is a mini filter.
 Take it off and clean it out periodically, it accumulates what it is filtering out.